Terry Wright (wide receiver): Ottawa Redblacks

 Wright signed with the Ottawa Redblacks of the CFL on July 13, 2021, and subsequently placed on the team's suspended list.

 San Antonio Brahmas

 On November 17, 2022, Wright was drafted by the San Antonio Brahmas of the XFL.

 Philadelphia Stars

 On February 9, 2023, Wright signed with the Philadelphia Stars of the United States Football League (USFL).
 The Stars folded when the XFL and USFL merged to create the United Football League (UFL).

 Michigan Panthers

 On January 5, 2024, Wright was selected by the Michigan Panthers during the 2024 UFL dispersal draft.
-He was removed from the roster on February 26, 2024.
-He was re-signed on May 14.
+He was removed from the roster on February 26.
+Wright was re-signed by the Panthers on May 14.

 Frankfurt Galaxy

 On January 20, 2025, Wright signed with the Frankfurt Galaxy of the European League of Football (ELF).
-On June 25, 2025, he was placed on injured reserve after sustaining an injury during the Week 6 game against the Paris Musketeers.
+On June 25, he was placed on injured reserve after sustaining an injury during the team's Week 6 game against the Paris Musketeers.